 Centers for Medicare and Medicaid Services Issues Emergency Preparedness Requirements That Address Cyber-Attacks.
 The Centers for Medicare and Medicaid Services (CMS) issued a final rule on September 8, 2016, establishing national emergency preparedness requirements for providers and suppliers participating in Medicare and Medicaid in response to “inconsistency in the level of emergency preparedness amongst healthcare providers.”
 Providers and suppliers subject to the rule must comply by November 15, 2017.
 Notably, CMS describes cyber-attacks as a potential risk to assess when implementing the emergency preparedness requirements.

 California Updates Data Breach Notification Statute for 2017.
 California, which has historically been one of the states at the vanguard of data breach notification issues, has made an update to its statute that takes effect on January 1, 2017.
 The update will require companies to notify affected individuals of a data breach of encrypted information if “the encryption key or security credential was, or is reasonably believed to have been, acquired by an unauthorized person and the person or business that owns or licenses the encrypted information has a reasonable belief that the encryption key or security credential could render that personal information readable or useable.”

 In the News

 On October 31, George Washington University’s Center for Cyber & Homeland Security released a new report titled Into the Gray Zone: The Private Sector and Active Defense Against Cyber Threats.
-Michael Zweiback is a member of the active defense task force that released the report.

 - November 30, 2016.
 International Association of Amusement Parks and Attractions EMEA Digital Summit, Using Digital Technology to Enhance the Guest Experience and Increase Visitors.
 Jon Filipek will present on the panel “Achieving an Immersive Guest Experience.”